 There are also plenty of beachfront tapas restaurants.

 Castillo de Santa Barbara

-While Alicante doesn’t strike as a historic destination, a lot of its past is hidden in Castillo de Santa Barbara.
+While Alicante doesn’t strike as a historic destination, many of its past is hidden in Castillo de Santa Barbara.
 The entire city was built at the foot of the 9th century Santa Barbara Castle.
 The castle, though exceptionally preserved, has a history of battles and wars.